Original blog post: https://ling-app.com/ko/korean-grammar-rules/

 - Sentence-final endings: In the sentence-final endings, a sentence ends properly.
 For instance, 엄마, 어제 영화 봤어요? (eomma, eoje yeonghwa bwass-eoyo?) i.e “mother, did you watch the movie last night?”
 The sentence ending 어요 has been used

 The sentence-final endings usually depend upon the six speech levels you should know about.

 Rules About Speech Levels

-In Korean grammar, honorifics are given due importance and there are different types of speech levels that you must know about.
-That includes differential, polite, blunt, familiar, plain, and intimate speech.
+In Korean grammar, honorifics are given due importance and there are different types of speech levels which you must know about.
+That includes the differential, polite, blunt, familiar, plain, and intimate speech.
 Let’s learn more about these below.

 Differential: Differential speech is used in public and/or formal communication settings.
 The differential level of Korean speech has 습니다/ㅂ니다 (sbnida/bnida) sentence ending for declarative sentences.

 Polite: The polite level of speech is used in all situations which demand politeness.
 Such kind of speech is necessary especially while talking to a high figure authority or someone older than one.
 The polite level of speech has 어요/아요 (eoyo/ayo) sentence ending for declarative sentences.